bardia16/CPS_Android_HW/README.md

 ```
 here we can see the format of the output that will be shown on the screen of our application which shows the accelerations and velocities.
 at the end, we emit signals with the updated values for use in the QML frontend.
-we will disscuss these signals later. but briefly `newAcceleration` signal will handle our movements (check if we have finished one movement or not yet in order to add it to our movement database). the connection of this signal can be seen in .QML file. <br/>
+we will discuss these signals later. but briefly `newAcceleration` signal will handle our movements (check if we have finished one movement or not yet in order to add it to our movement database). the connection of this signal can be seen in .QML file. <br/>
-`readingUpdated` signal is emited to handle what should be shown on the screen.
+`readingUpdated` signal is emitted to handle what should be shown on the screen.
 ### Frictional Acceleration Calculation
 frictionalAccel: Simulates frictional deceleration on the velocities to gradually bring them to zero when no acceleration is detected.
 ```cpp